Money doesn’t make you happy, but bad debt makes you sick

 You can’t buy happiness, goes the old saying.
 We also know that being in poverty decreases happiness, but instinctively we know having lots of money doesn’t guarantee happiness.

-Research backs up the motherhood statements too.
-Daniel Kahneman and Angus Deaton, of Princeton University found, essentially, that after an income of US$75,000, earning more money does not increase happiness.
+Research backs up the motherhood statement too.
+In a landmark study, Daniel Kahneman and Angus Deaton, of Princeton University found that after an income of US$75,000, earning more money does not increase happiness.

 In 2010, the pair studied the survey responses of 450,000 Americans and found that “high income buys life satisfaction but not happiness”, aka emotional wellbeing.

-It seems equally obvious that people with lots of debt are not happy, but the extent to which this is true is shocking.
+It seems even more obvious that people with lots of debt are not happy, but the extent to which this is true is shocking.

 In 2016, Australian investment advice company Acorns Grow Australia surveyed 1000 people and found 70 per cent suffered depression and anxiety because of their money worries, while 76 per cent had trouble sleeping for the same reason.
-More than half assigned physical health problems to financial stress.
+More than half assigned physical health problems to money worries.

-In 2013, University of Southampton researchers Thomas Richardson, Ronald Roberts and Peter Elliott found unmistakable links between severe unsecured debts (such as credit card debt, student and personal loans) and poor health, especially mental health, by reviewing 65 previous studies.
+In 2013, University of Southampton researchers Thomas Richardson, Ronald Roberts and Peter Elliott found links between severe unsecured debts (such as credit card debt, student and personal loans) and poor health, especially mental health by reviewing 65 previous studies.